MicrosoftDocs/win32/desktop-src/NetMon2/formatproperties.md

 ---
-Description: 'The FormatProperties export function formats the data that is displayed in the details pane of the Network Monitor UI.
-If you want to display data in the details pane, you must implement the FormatProperties export function in all parser DLLs.' ms.assetid: '78e0b4b9-f19e-41cb-8504-635f3f9ac1ee'
+Description: The FormatProperties export function formats the data that is displayed in the details pane of the Network Monitor UI.
+If you want to display data in the details pane, you must implement the FormatProperties export function in all parser DLLs. ms.assetid: 78e0b4b9-f19e-41cb-8504-635f3f9ac1ee
-title: FormatProperties callback function
+title: FormatProperties callback function ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FormatProperties callback function